phoenixnap/postman-collection-bmc/README.md

 ![image](https://user-images.githubusercontent.com/81640346/140776688-57325239-10ba-4ae6-a9e8-5bdedbf67b2d.png)

   4. Select the Credentials scope and click *Create*.
   5. Your Client ID and Client Secret have been created.
-You can copy them and add them to Postman for authorization.
+You can copy them and add them to Postman as clientId and clientSecret for authorization.

 ## Bare Metal Cloud community